divyanshu-17/JavaBasic/README.md

 ## 🎯 Goal

-To provide a structured path for beginners to confidently learn the fundamentals of Java, before diving into Object-Oriented Programming.
+To learn a structured path for beginners to confidently learn the fundamentals of Java, before diving into Object-Oriented Programming.

 ---